You are thinking about applying to the HCDE PhD program...

 Are you accepting PhD students?

 I am always open to working with PhD students during rotations and exploring if there is an advising alignment.
-For admission into the fall 2025 cohort, I anticipate committing to advising at most one new student, with a focus on (1) design for mental health and (2) designing for the use of personal data in supporting multiple goals.
+For admission into the fall 2025 cohort, I anticipate committing to advising at most one new student, with a focus on (1) design for mental health and/or (2) designing for the use of personal data in supporting multiple goals.

 Admission decisions will depend on current my capacity, research group composition, applicant alignment with my group's research direction and with the department, specific project needs, and anticipated funding.